Asian Americans in politics

 Asian Americans represent a growing share of the national population and of the electorate.
 The lower political participation of Asian Americans has been raised as a concern, especially as it relates to their influence on politics in the United States.
+Asian Americans were once a strong constituency for Republicans.
+In 1992, George H.W.
+Bush won 55% of Asian voters.
 In the 21st century, Asian Americans have become a key Democratic Party constituency.
+As of 2023, 62% of Asian American registered voters identify with or lean towards the Democratic Party, in contrast to 34% who identify with or lean towards the Republicans.